talorlik/ldap-2fa-on-k8s/application/README.md

 - No need to manually install or configure AWS Load Balancer Controller
 - Simplified IAM permissions (handled automatically by EKS)
 - Built-in EBS CSI driver (no manual installation needed)
 - IngressClassParams support for cluster-wide ALB defaults (scheme, ipAddressType)
 - Direct integration with EKS cluster (no separate controller pods)

 ### Network Policies

 The Network Policies module enforces security at the pod level:

 - **Secure Ports Only**: Pods can only communicate on encrypted ports (443, 636, 8443)
 - **Namespace Isolation**: Policies apply to all pods in the `ldap` namespace
+- **Cross-Namespace Access**: Services in other namespaces can access the LDAP service on secure ports (443, 636, 8443)
 - **DNS Required**: DNS resolution is allowed for service discovery
 - **External Access**: HTTPS/HTTP egress is allowed for external API calls
 - **Default Deny**: All other ports are implicitly denied

 This provides defense-in-depth security, ensuring that even if a pod is compromised, it can only communicate on secure, encrypted ports.
+Cross-namespace communication enables microservices in different namespaces to securely access the centralized LDAP service.